ercinakcay/apache-cxf-wsdl2java-doc/README.md

   </dl>

 - For execute this you can add to your project's pom.xml build and properties.
-After that at console(terminal or command promt) you can run this maven project with this example.
+After that at console(terminal or command promt) you can run this maven project with this command.

 ```